 OSHA also enforces criteria for CR, establishing guidelines for gloves in the workplace and making employers responsible for ensuring workers use the right gloves.

 These standards are critical for ensuring gloves adequately protect wearers from harmful substances.

 When choosing gloves, refer to ANSI/ISEA 105-2016, which includes a scale rating for product effectiveness against specific chemicals.
 You will also want to consider the glove materials.
 Latex can protect against biological chemicals and acids, while polyvinyl chloride (PVC) is effective against fats, acids, bases and peroxide.
 Nitrile gloves offer protection against many types of oils, acids, solvents and bases.

 When choosing gloves, consider thickness, too.
 The thicker the material, the longer it will take a chemical to permeate it, but you may lose touch sensitivity and flexibility.

 Buy Chemical Resistant Gloves from SUNLINE Supply

 Now that you know how to choose the right gloves for your needs, you can order your PPE from SUNLINE Supply today.
-We are an FDA-certified company, and we carefully inspect the PPE we supply.
+We are a company, and we carefully inspect the PPE we supply.
 For more information, you can contact us using our online form.